iam4x/isomorphic-flux-boilerplate/README.md

   value={Date.now() - (1000 * 60 * 60 * 24)} />
 ```

+## Localized routes

+We have an utility to generate severals routes for the same component (see `app/utils/localized-routes.js`).

+Use the same logic as localized string, declare the localized routes into `app/routes.js` and into your `data/{lang}` file.

 ## Async data-fetching

 Alt-resolver is the magic thing about the boilerplate, it will be our tool for resolving promises (data-fetching) before server side rendering.